itpsolver/react-datepicker/README.md

-## This is for test and private use.
+## This is forked version for test and private use.
 ## Please use original version of react-datepicker

 <br><br><br><br><br><br><br><br><br>